travkina-t/hotel/README.md

 # hotel
-It`s site for hotel with information abpou it
+It`s site for hotel with information about it